rnagumo/Resume/about.md

 ## Work experience

-### Machine Learning Engineer
+* **Panasonic Corporation**
   Apr.
 2017 - now

-I'm in the R&D team in the Japanese industrial company.

-### Prediction of Alzheimer's disease

-Our team aims to develop the machine learning systems to predict Alzheimer's disease from elderly person's voice or human activity data.
+  * Machine learning application and research

+    * Research of machine learning to estimate the Alzheimer's disease.

-* Acoustic signal processing including the vocal utterance prediction, calculation of MFCC, and feature engineering.
+    * Acoustic signal processing and natural language processing for feature engineering.
-* Natural language processing including feature engineering including Bag-of-Words of n-gram, Tf-idf, perplexity, word2vec.
-* Reporing document classification using NMF.
-* Time-series analysis for the classification of eldery people.

-### Time-series analysis in the industrial field

-Data alanysis for the productions.
+  * Data analysis and machine learning engineering

-* Time-series analysis for electrical demand predciton by LightGBM.
+    * Time-series analysis by LightGBM.

     * Mathematical modeling for predicting battery deterioration by SciPy.

-* Automatical training ML system running in Azure Functions.
+    * Development of automatic training ML system running in the cloud.

 ## Education

+* **University of Tokyo**, Department of Electrical Engineering and Information Systems
-* Apr.
+  Apr.
 2015 - Mar.
 2017
-  **University of Tokyo**
-  Department of Electrical Engineering and Information Systems
   Master of Engineering
   Research in Quantum optics, Near-field optics, and Spin mechanics.

+* **University of Tokyo**, Department of Electrical and Electronic Engineering
-* Apr.
+  Apr.
 2011 - Mar.
 2015
-  **University of Tokyo**
-  Department of Electrical and Electronic Engineering
   Bachelor of Engineering

 ## Publications